-- 3.7 Negotiations with the Duchy for the acquisition of the above land were undertaken.
-Heads of terms have been agreed subject to one final point and the Duchy has instructed or will shortly instruct solicitors' so the matter is proceeding towards completion. - 3.8 Discussions with other land owners, Mr Whitby and Network Rail have been on-going since November 2009 but have reached an impasse with limited prospect of agreeing the terms of acquisition through private treaty.
-Consequently there is a need for the Council to instigate the use of its Compulsory Purchase Powers to acquire the said land. - 3.9 Discussions with the three developers have indicated their willingness to cede the land required for the road to the highway authority for a peppercorn transaction reflecting the potential development opportunity the road brings.
-However, in order to be able to demonstrate that all necessary land can be assembled for the scheme delivery, and as at this stage no formal agreement to this effect has been reached, it is considered prudent at this stage to include the three developers in the formal CPO action. - 3.10 In addition to facilitating the eventual delivery of this scheme, initiating the CPO process over the entire land holding that is required to implement that scheme offers a 'security' and 'backstop' position in evidencing the deliverability of this scheme to the DfT - 3.11 The Council has the requisite powers under Sections 239, 240, 246, 250 and 327 of the Highways Act 1980 for the compulsory purchase of land and rights required.
-Section 239(1) provides that a highway authority may acquire land required for the construction of a highway which is to be a highway maintainable at the public expense and Section 239(3) allows a highway authority to acquire land for the improvement of a highway being an improvement which the authority is authorised to make under the Act - 3.12 The powers of compulsory purchase in this section are subject to the distance limits set out in Section 249 and Schedule 18 of the Act - 3.13 In considering whether to confirm a CPO the Secretary of State will need to be convinced that there is an compelling case in the public interest for compulsory acquisition as the use of such powers are to be considered a matter of last resort.
-Members should reach a similar decision before authorising its making on the balance of the information contained in this report. - 3.14 In particular members will have consideration to the issues set out in this section of the report, the policy implications set out in Section 6 and the legal implications in Section 8. - 3.15 If members are satisfied that compulsory powers are necessary on the facts then they are entitled to authorise the making of a Compulsory Purchase Order
+- and Borough Solicitor.
+A formal option agreement was entered into in November 2011 for a four year period. - 3.6 Discussions with other land owners, Mr Whitby and Network Rail have been on-going since November 2009.
+Progress has been made with Network Rail and on the 16th January 2012 the Portfolio Holder for Prosperity agreed to the negotiated heads of terms.
+Work is now underway to exchange legal contracts on that basis and the target date for completion is September 2012.
+Discussions with Mr Whitby are still ongoing. - 3.7 Discussions with the two developers have indicated their willingness to cede the land required for the road to the highway authority for a peppercorn transaction reflecting the potential development opportunity the road brings.
+However, in order to be able to demonstrate that all necessary land can be assembled for the scheme delivery, and as at this stage no formal agreement to this effect has been reached, it is considered prudent at this stage to include the developers land in the formal CPO action. - 3.8 In addition to facilitating the eventual delivery of this scheme, initiating the CPO process over the entire land holding that is required to implement that scheme offers a 'security' and 'backstop' position in evidencing the deliverability of this scheme to the DfT - 3.9 The Council has the requisite powers under Sections 239, 240, 246, 250,260 and 327 of the Highways Act 1980 for the compulsory purchase of land and rights required.
+The principal power in the act is Section 239(1), which provides that a highway authority may acquire land required for the construction of a highway which is to be a highway maintainable at the public expense and Section 239(3) which allows a highway authority to acquire land for the improvement of a highway being an improvement which the authority is authorized to make under the Act.
+Reliance must also be placed on the other sections of the Highways Act 1980 in the circumstances of this case. - 3.10 The powers of compulsory purchase contained in the Highways Act 1980 are subject to the distance limits set out in Section 249 and Schedule 18 of the Act - 3.11 In considering whether to confirm a CPO the Secretary of State will need to be convinced that there is an compelling case in the public interest for compulsory acquisition as the use of such powers are to be considered a matter of last resort.
+Members should reach a similar decision before authorising its making on the balance of the information contained in this report. - 3.12 In particular members will have consideration to the issues set out in this section of the report, the policy implications set out in Section 6 and the legal implications in Section 8.

+3.13 If members are satisfied that compulsory powers are necessary on the facts then they are entitled to authorize the making of a Compulsory Purchase Order